mapeditor/tiled/docs/reference/scripting.rst

 .. _script-tilesetFormat:

-tiled.tilesetFormat(shortName : string) : TilesetFormatWrapper
+tiled.tilesetFormat(shortName : string) : TilesetFormat
     Returns the tileset format object with the given name, or `undefined` if no object was found.
 Built in options are `tsx`, `json`, and `lua`.
 See the `tilesetFormats` property for more info.

 .. _script-tilesetFormatForFile:

-tiled.tilesetFormatForFile(fileName : string) : TilesetFormatWrapper
+tiled.tilesetFormatForFile(fileName : string) : TilesetFormat
     Returns the tileset format object that can read the given file, or `undefined` if no object was found.

 .. _script-mapFormat:

-tiled.mapFormat(shortName : string) : MapFormatWrapper
+tiled.mapFormat(shortName : string) : MapFormat
     Returns the map format object with the given name, or `undefined` if no object was found.
 Built in options are `tsx`, `csv`, `gmx`, `json`, `js`, and `lua`.
     See the `mapFormats` property for more info.

 .. _script-mapFormatForFile:

-tiled.mapFormatForFile(fileName : string) : MapFormatWrapper
+tiled.mapFormatForFile(fileName : string) : MapFormat
     Returns the map format object that can read the given file, or `undefined` if no object was found.